kennytm/rfcs/text/0000-dyn-type.md

 ### Drop

-Relax bounds for the `needs_drop` intrinsic to check DSTs.
+Relax the bounds for the `needs_drop` intrinsic to check DSTs.

 ```rust
 fn needs_drop<T: ?Sized>() -> bool;